Area Agency on Aging senior assistance programs in Pennsylvania.

 Crisis Exception Component is offered for elderly and seniors who are without heat, meaning their service was shut off or they are running out of fuel or heating oil.

-Property Tax and Rent Rebate is offered to some Pennsylvania families.
+State of PA Property Tax and Rent Rebate is offered to some Pennsylvania families.
 Certain seniors may qualify for a rebate payment of up to $650 for their taxes or rent.
 The amount of the rebate payments vary according to the senior’s income and the amount of property taxes or rent they paid.
+Find more information on paying delinquent property taxes.

 Senior Community Centers across Pennsylvania are available and for seniors and the elderly.
 People can stop by for social activities, free nutritious meals, and other programs such as health and consumer education, health screenings, creative arts, exercise, and other special events which are unique to each individual center.